Libyan refugees

-Refugees of the Libyan Civil War are the people, predominantly Libyans, who fled or were expelled from their homes during the First Libyan Civil War (2011), from within the borders of Libya to the neighbouring states of Tunisia, Egypt and Chad, as well as to European countries across the Mediterranean.
-The majority of Libyan refugees are Arab-Berbers, though many of the other ethnicities temporarily living in Libya originated from sub-Saharan Africa.
+Libyan refugees are people who fled or were expelled from their homes since the beginning of the Libyan Crisis in 2011, including during the First Libyan Civil War, that deposed Muammar Gaddafi in 2011, and the Second Libyan Civil War (2014–2020).
+Many people have been displaced from Libya to neighbouring Tunisia, Egypt and Chad, as well as to European countries across the Mediterranean.
+The majority of refugees from Libya are Arabs, though many others are sub-Saharan African migrants who were living in Libya.
 These groups were also among the first refugee waves to exit the country.
-The total number of Libyan refugees were estimated at around one million as of June 2011 and most returned after the First Civil War ended.
-As of January 2013, there were 5,252 refugees originating from Libya alongside 59,425 internally displaced persons registered by the UNHCR.
+The total number of Libyan refugees was estimated at around 1 million in June 2011, with most returning to Libya after the First Civil War ended.
+In January 2013, there were 5,252 refugees originating from Libya alongside 59,425 internally displaced persons registered by the UNHCR.

-According to a Le Monde article dated 13 May 2014, there were between 600,000 and 1,000,000 Libyan refugees in Tunisia, many of which were political opponents of the present forces in power in Libya, and many of which are supporters of the Jamahiriya of Muammar Gaddafi.
-This represented between 10 and 15% of the population of Libya prior to the NATO intervention.

-According to journalist Barbara Slavin, reporting for Al Monitor on 5 August 2014, Tunisian President Moncef Marzouki stated that two million Libyans, or one third of the pre NATO intervention population of Libya, have taken refuge in Tunisia.
+According to a May 2014 Le Monde article, there were between 600,000 and 1,000,000 Libyan refugees in Tunisia, many of which were political opponents of Libya's post Gaddafi government, including many supporters of Gaddafi.
+This represented between 10 and 15% of the Libya's pre-2011 Civil War population.
+In August 2014, Tunisian President Moncef Marzouki stated that two million Libyans, or one third of the pre-2011 population had taken refuge in Tunisia.